Deckhandfirststar01/Skrivebord/doc/grip-github-osx.md

 <img src='/res/doc/grip-github-osx/pre_6.png' />
 <img src='/res/doc/grip-github-osx/pre_7.png' />

+### Setup git name/email

+Set up the user name and email address so commits you make have the correct author.

+(NOTE: Replace Jon Doe/johndoe@example.com with your name and email.
+Remember to keep the quotes for the user name because it will contain a space)

+`git config --global user.name "John Doe"`

+`git config --global user.email johndoe@example.com`

 ### Setup EDITOR

 The default *EDITOR* for OSX is vi/vim, if you are comfortable with vim you can skip this step.